ThummeTo/FMIFlux.jl/README.md

 # FMIFlux.jl

 ## What is FMIFlux.jl?
-[*FMIFlux.jl*](https://github.com/ThummeTo/FMIFlux.jl) is a free-to-use software library for the Julia programming language, which offers the ability to set up NeuralFMUs just like NeuralODEs: You can place FMUs ([fmi-standard.org](http://fmi-standard.org/)) simply inside any feed-forward ANN topology and still keep the resulting hybrid model trainable with a standard (or custom) FluxML training process.
+[*FMIFlux.jl*](https://github.com/ThummeTo/FMIFlux.jl) is a free-to-use software library for the Julia programming language, which offers the ability to simply place your FMU ([fmi-standard.org](http://fmi-standard.org/)) everywhere inside of your ML topologies and still keep the resulting models trainable with a standard (or custom) FluxML training process.
+This includes for example:
+- NeuralODEs including FMUs, so called *Neural Functional Mock-up Units* (NeuralFMUs): You can place FMUs inside of your ML topology.
+- PINNs including FMUs, so called *Functional Mock-Up Unit informed Neural Networks* (FMUINNs): You can evaluate FMUs inside of your loss function.

 [![Dev Docs](https://img.shields.io/badge/docs-dev-blue.svg)](https://ThummeTo.github.io/FMIFlux.jl/dev)
 [![Test (latest)](https://github.com/ThummeTo/FMIFlux.jl/actions/workflows/TestLatest.yml/badge.svg)](https://github.com/ThummeTo/FMIFlux.jl/actions/workflows/TestLatest.yml)